Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 Our team was happy in the effectiveness of this approach, as rather than waiting until the end of developing our software, we knew that we always had a minimum viable product in our master branch.

-Initially for the design idea of the base product we wanted to produce, the minimum viable product, we used a design evaluation matrix with scoring from 0 to 5 for each small feature in order to determine its value based on the strategic outcomes.
-The metrics used to determine the scores were: the idea's potential impact, the timeline to implement said idea, and difficulty to learn the technologies required to implement.
-The features shown in the first sprint above were these initial features decided by the evaluation matrix.

-Potential limitations of using the evaluation matrix are the chance of concentrating on features of too little significance, instead of concentrating on user centric features we instead focused on what was achievable in a given sprint timeframe.
-The scores assigned to each metric are also entirely subjective, so a more complex analysis would have been more appropriate to critically determine the value of a feature.

-As we were following the Agile method for development of our product, at the end of each sprint we performed exhaustive tests on each sub-system where the results were discussed in our scrum meetings performed over Google Hangout.
-Once these tested features were tested and working, we decided on each successive feature to implement in the design based on an informal SWOT analysis first as individual pairs from each team, then agreeing as an overall team on pre-approved ideas from the pairs dependent on timeline and other subteam requirements.
-We believed the SWOT evaluation method to be more useful in our design approach over each sprint than the evaluation matrix.

 ## Social and ethical implications
 ### Code of ethics